Streets for All: Kalamazoo Ave (2026-2027)

 • New sidewalks

-These changes will create a safer, more welcoming street environment while improving visibility and accessibility.
+These changes will create a safer street environment while improving connections to the rest of downtown and accessibility for businesses.

 There will also be major improvements to underground infrastructure that you won't see, but will modernize utilities and prepare Kalamazoo for the future.